OutpostUniverse/HFL/readme.txt

 Doc\		The (incomplete) manual for HFL
-Example\	A really small example mission that shows how to use the GUI objects like command panes and buttons in HFL Source\		The source code to HFL (the headers are located here, along with an MSVC++ 6 project that you can use to compile the library) readme.txt	You're looking at it right now
+Example\	A really small example mission that shows how to use the GUI objects like command panes and buttons in HFL Source\		The source code to HFL (the headers are located here, along with a Visual Studio project that you can use to compile the library) readme.txt	You're looking at it right now

 ## Installation